CLAS 3028 - Cities Silk & Spice Routes in Roman Archaeology

-Course Code CLAS 3028 Course Cities Silk & Spice Routes in Roman Archaeology Coordinating Unit Classics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 6 units of level 2 undergraduate study including at least 3 units of level 2 Classics courses Incompatible CLAS 2028 Course Description The world of the Roman Empire was culturally and geographically diverse with a 'globalised' economy.
+Course Code CLAS 3028 Course Cities Silk & Spice Routes in Roman Archaeology Coordinating Unit Classics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 6 units of Level II undergraduate study including at least 3 units of Level II Classics courses Incompatible CLAS 2028 Course Description The world of the Roman Empire was culturally and geographically diverse with a 'globalised' economy.
 This course explores this internationalised world, and the effects of cultural interactions between Rome and her neighbours and subjects by focussing on the archaeological evidence from a selection of cities along the famous silk and spice route(s) that led eastwards, beyond the borders of the Empire.
 What does the rich cultural diversity of cities such as Dura-Europus in Syria or Alexandria in Egypt tell us about Roman provincial life, about the processes by which cultures evolve?

 The first part of the course will provide background to two themes: 1) the Hellenistic origins of these cities, and 2) 'mainstream' trends in Roman material culture of the 1st-3rd centuries AD.
 We will then explore in detail the architecture, sculpture, pottery and other forms of material culture from cities made famous by the spice and silk routes.
 These include Palmyra, Dura-Europus, Petra and of course Alexandria.
 Sites beyond Rome's borders may also be included (such as Hatra).
 Some classes will be held in the Museum of Classical Archaeology.
 Students will benefit from having completed The Art and Archaeology of Rome, and a certain basic knowledge of the earlier period will be assumed.
 Note that regular attendance at lectures and tutorials is compulsory, since all contain images which may be included in exams.